Witivio/vas-documentation/src/en/articles/profile.md

 Once the profile is created, click on “EDIT” to modify its configuration.

-::: tip Note !
+::: tip 💾
-💾 Remember to save changes !
+Remember to save changes !
 :::

 ## Profil management

-::: danger Important !
+::: danger 🔴
 The profiles are only available for the questions in the knowledge base and the messages.
 They are not taken into account when triggering an escalation and during push campaigns.
 For all questions in the inbox, the corresponding profile